 A state-wide numeracy screener will be available in subsequent years (R.S.
-17:24.10 as amended by Act 650 of 2024).
+17:24.10 as amended by Act 650 of the 2024 Louisiana Regular Legislative Session).
 This year, school systems should use their own numeracy screener/curriculum-embedded diagnostics to determine eligibility.
-Examples of curriculum embedded assessments could include Eureka Math Squared Equip assessments, Illustrative "Check your Readiness" assessments, or Ready benchmark assessments.
-If the system does not currently utilize a diagnostic or screener, Forefront Education provides an open-access version that systems could consider using.
+Examples of curriculum-embedded assessments could include Eureka Math Squared Equip assessments, Illustrative "Check your Readiness" assessments, or Ready benchmark assessments.
+If the system does not currently utilize a diagnostic or screener, Forefront Education provides an open-access version that systems could use.